joel-g/literallybot/README.md

 # literallybot
-A bot to combat the misuse of the word "literally" on Reddit
+A python script that checks comments on Reddit for the word "literally" and comments with a link explaining how and when to correctly use the word "literally".